-Data analytics is bringing fundamental changes to retailers’ practices in sales and marketing above all.
+Data analytics and marketing machine learning tools are bringing fundamental changes to retailers’ practices.
 Most applications of big data in retail are for business-wide cost reduction, the creation of a data-driven supply chain, and the integration and optimization of customer experience across all retail channels.

 The following are the benefits that retailers can tap into when deploying big data solutions.

-Big data gives retailers insight into a 360-degree view of real-time customer behavior.
+Big data, along with the adoption of machine learning tools in ecommerce, gives retailers insight into a 360-degree view of real-time customer behavior.
 Data points such as most profitable campaigns, conversions per promotion, and ROI per channel help retail brands tweak marketing strategies and optimize spend without dispersing effort.

 Retailers may leverage new sources of data, such as IoT sensors, sales log files, and social media sentiment, in order to improve how they interact with customers on the shop floor.
 By collecting customer intelligence through digital channels, retail brands can hyper-personalize in-store shopping for each buyer, thus fostering their loyalty.

-A hallmark example of a retail brand that couples big data and advanced analytics to transform its physical stores is Rebecca Minkoff.
-The company’s big data ecommerce strategy heavily relies on social media to study customers’ preferences and expectations, while also leveraging data from in-store RFID tags to tweak products and enhance customer engagement.
+A hallmark example of a brand that couples big data and predictive analytics in retail to transform its physical stores is Rebecca Minkoff.
+The company’s big data ecommerce strategy heavily relies on AI and social media to study customers’ preferences and expectations, while also leveraging data from in-store RFID tags to tweak products and enhance customer engagement.